bartik/nagios-scripts/README.md

 - not every nix* has a pgrep installed
 - Perl can be a ... to install on some platforms
-- You won't be allowed to install random ... in serious places to get the fancies running.
+- You won't be allowed to install random ... in serious places just to get the fancies running.

 * check_sybase_ase.sh
 https://www.bersler.com/blog/nagios-script-for-checking-sap-adaptive-server-enterprise-sybase-ase/